computorg/computorg.github.io/_news/toronto_workshop_reproducibility.md

 inline: true
 ---

-Computo as been presented at the [2nd Toronto Workshop on reproducibility](https://canssiontario.utoronto.ca/toronto_workshop_on_reproducibility_2022/) !
+Computo has been presented at the [2nd Toronto Workshop on reproducibility](https://canssiontario.utoronto.ca/toronto_workshop_on_reproducibility_2022/) !
 🤩 [slides are online here](http://computo.sfds.asso.fr/comm/)